AnyChart/docs.anychart.com/Quick_Start/Modules.md

 The main module, required by all chart types, is [Core](#core), the core of the engine.
 It is included, among other things, in the [Bundle](#bundle) and [Base](#base) modules, so you can also use them instead.

+**Note:** All JS files with modules are stored on the [AnyChart CDN](https://cdn.anychart.com/) server, but you can download any file and place it in another location.
+Learn more: [Downloading AnyChart](Downloading_AnyChart).

 ### Combining Modules

 The **Core** module should be combined with the modules required by the chart type and features you want to add – see the [Chart Modules](#chart_modules) and [Features](#features) sections.